Battle of Jenkins' Ferry: Camden, Poison Spring, and Marks' Mill

 On April 25, 1864, in an action called the Battle of Marks' Mills, two Confederate cavalry brigades under the overall command of Brigadier-General James Fagan, operating under Price, captured a Federal wagon train of between 211 and 240 wagons and 1,300 men of the escort which Steele had sent to seek supplies from the federal depot at Pine Bluff.
 Only about 150 of the 1,400 to 1,700 U.S. soldiers escaped after a five-hour fight.
+(Note: Eicher (2001) states that numerous prisoners were captured but also says U.S. losses were 100 killed, 250 wounded, 100 captured.
+Confederate losses were 41 killed, 108 wounded, 144 missing.)
 Fagan had about 300 casualties in the engagement.
 Reports showed his men killed wounded African-American soldiers at the end of the battle.
 The Confederates, in turn, would pay for this at the battle of Jenkins' Ferry.

 Retreat from Camden

 Steele was now desperately short of supplies, outnumbered, and in danger of being surrounded at Camden.
 After his senior officers agreed with him that he had no other reasonable choice, Steele ordered a night withdrawal toward Little Rock on April 26 and the early morning of April 27, 1864.
 The Confederates did not detect Steele's movement until later in the day.
 Steele's forces used a pontoon bridge which they had carried on the campaign to cross the Ouachita River.
 Steele thus gained a head start on the Confederates, who pursued the federal force as soon as they realized that Steele had withdrawn from Camden.
 First, the Confederates had to get across the swollen and bridgeless Ouachita River on the morning of April 28 by constructing a raft bridge.
 This delay allowed Steele to get a further head start, although rain soon slowed him down.
 The Confederates struggled through the rain, as well, but they did not have as many wagons or as much equipment to slow down their pursuit.